QuantiModo/quantimodo-sdk-javascript/docs/StudiesApi.md

 var opts = {
   'predictorVariableName': "predictorVariableName_example", // String | Name of the hypothetical predictor variable.
 Ex: Sleep Duration
-  'effectVariableName': "effectVariableName_example", // String | Name of the outcome variable of interest.
-Ex: Overall Mood 'userId': 8.14, // Number | User's id
+  'outcomeVariableName': "outcomeVariableName_example", // String | Name of the outcome variable of interest.
+Ex: Overall Mood
+  'userId': 8.14, // Number | User's id
   'clientId': "clientId_example", // String | Your QuantiModo client id can be obtained by creating an app at https://builder.quantimo.do
   'includeCharts': true, // Boolean | Highcharts configs that can be used if you have highcharts.js included on the page.
 This only works if the id or name query parameter is also provided.